Maxim0101/Maxim0101/README.md

 If I had to sum myself up, I’m someone who, when faced with a problem, doesn’t complain or walk away — I lean in.
 I find a genuine thrill in tackling complex challenges and creating meaningful, long-term solutions.

 My fascination with technology began in high school, watching Boston Dynamics' robots in action via YouTube.
 That curiosity evolved into a passion for learning how software and engineering shape the future.
-With AI accelerating rapidly, I am confident robots will one day be as common as smartphones — and I want to help shape that future.
+With AI accelerating rapidly, I am confident that robots will be as common as smartphones — and I want to help shape that future.

 Eventually, I hope to launch a robotics company focused on ethical automation — building tools that empower workers rather than replace them.
 Further down the road, I also dream of starting an engineering-focused philanthropic initiative to help solve real-world problems and support the development of 3rd world states.

-Right now, I’m diving deep into MySQL, Java, and supervised learning, and currently reading:
+I regularly challenge myself with complex problems on Project Euler and supplement my learning through platforms like freeCodeCamp, Codecademy, and YouTube.
+Right now, I’m diving deeper into MySQL, Java, and supervised learning, and currently reading:
 - The Hundred-Page Machine Learning Book by Andriy Burkov
 - Chip War by Chris Miller
 - Snow Crash by Neal Stephenson

 Outside of tech, I enjoy comedy, investing, and exploring thought-provoking shows like Black Mirror.

-I’ve worked on a number of fun, entrepreneurial project ideas, and I have hands-on experience in both software and hardware, with a range of tools, languages, and IDEs.
+I have worked on several fun and entrepreneurial projects, including a voice assistant built with OpenAI’s API.
+I’m currently developing a financial learning app, an app for my college, my first AI, and more.
+Along the way, I’ve gained hands-on experience across both software and hardware, using tools and IDEs like VS Code, Xcode, DataGrip, and Zsh, and languages like Python, Java, HTML/CSS, JavaScript, and MySQL.

 I’m currently seeking my first software engineering internship, where I can apply my skills to real-world projects, learn from industry professionals, and contribute meaningfully to the future of tech.

-Let’s connect and see how we can collaborate!
+Let's connect!

 ---